tiannaj23/E-Commerce/README.md

 If you have any questions about the repo, open an issue or contact me directly at tiannaj23@gmail.com.
 You can find more of my work at [https://github.com/tiannaj23](https://github.com/https://github.com/tiannaj23/).

 ## Walkthrough Video

+- GET routes to return all categories, all products, and all tags being tested in Insomnia Core:
+- GET routes to return a single category, a single product, and a single tag being tested in Insomnia Core:
+- POST, PUT, and DELETE routes for categories being tested in Insomnia Core:
+- POST, PUT, and DELETE routes for products being tested in Insomnia Core:
+- POST, PUT, and DELETE routes for tags being tested in Insomnia Core: